gtk32/ansible-role-sshd-hardening/README.md

 ## Variables
 The role uses several variables which you can thinker with based on the level of hardening one would like to archieve.
 - crowdsec_gpg_keys: As the name inpliesm this variable contains the gpg keys of the crowdsec third party repository.
 Instructions and keys can be found on their [website](https://packagecloud.io/crowdsec/crowdsec/install#manual-rpm).
-- sshd_options: Variables which are used to configure the /etc/ssh/sshd_config file.
+- **sshd_options**: Variables which are used to configure the /etc/ssh/sshd_config file.
 You are free to changes these according to your needs.
 There are several being used.
-- fips140: Only FIPS 140-2 compliant ciphers, to avoid weak encryption algorithms.
+- **fips140**: Only FIPS 140-2 compliant ciphers, to avoid weak encryption algorithms.
-- dnf_timer_options: Variables which are used to configure the /etc/dnf/automatic.conf configuration file.
+- **dnf_timer_options**: Variables which are used to configure the /etc/dnf/automatic.conf configuration file.
 There are important adjustments configured:
-  - upgrade_type = default.
+  - **upgrade_type = default**.
 All packages are being updates.
 You might want to change this to *security* if you only wish to update security packages.
-  - download_updates = yes
+  - **download_updates = yes**
-  - apply_updates = yes
+  - **apply_updates = yes**
-  - reboot = when-needed.
+  - **reboot = when-needed**.
 Reboots the system when specific packages are being updates which requires a reboot such as kernel related packages.
 You might want to turn this of by changing this to *never* when you don't want the dnf_timer trigger reboots.
 You can configure the reboot time by changing the *dnf_systemd_unit_line*.
-  - dnf_systemd_unit_line: Modifies the triggering of the systemd unit file (located at /usr/lib/systemd/system/dnf-automatic.timer).
+  - **dnf_systemd_unit_line**: Modifies the triggering of the systemd unit file (located at /usr/lib/systemd/system/dnf-automatic.timer).
 Currently it is being set to every friday at 4 AM Europe/Amsterdam timezone.
 This means that your system is automatically being updated once a week.
 Change accordingly to your needs.

 ## To start the role
 Create a playbook and import the role.
 The below example assumes that the role is located under the 'roles' directory within your ansible project.